A little about the Author:

 I'm

-a recently retired Nova Scotia high school guidance counselor who
+a retired Nova Scotia high school guidance counselor who has finally

 Though